 What is Law?

 The application into Law school is fairly rudimentary.
 A student is required to take at least two years of study, but is not limited to this minimum.
-In fact, it is strongly recommended students complete a four-year undergraduate degree and write the LSAT.
+In fact, it is strongly recommended that students complete a four-year undergraduate degree and write the LSAT.
 Each Law school has different requirements, and the success of a student depends to a large degree on personal academics and LSAT scores.

 Law at: University of Alberta